flancia-coop/doc.anagora.org/loving-kindness-revolution.md

 [[Tasshin]] is writing a book on loving kindness [here](https://tasshin.com/metta-book).

 - [[flancian]]: love it!
 Thank you for linking it here.
 I've noded it in [[the path of love]] and added it to my [[reading list]].
+    - Loved the beginning.
+Would you like to be friends?
+    - It is amazing that you studied with [[shinzen]]!
+I read him and sat with his app, but never attended a retreat.
+    -

 ## How does [[Flancia]] relate to loving kindness?